smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 #### Script Step Fail-Option Flag

-A flag field on the Step master record tells the script driver program how to react if the step\'s command execution fails.
+A flag field on the Step master record tells the script driver program how to react if the step's command execution fails.

-A value of \"F\" indicates that the script job should be forced to fail, so that it will also show as a failed job on the OpCon schedule.
+A value of "F" indicates that the script job should be forced to fail, so that it will also show as a failed job on the OpCon schedule.
 An error code of MLT0101 indicates this type of forced failure.
-When a script job fails, if the JOBLOG parameter was set to \"Y\", then detailed information messages from the script driver program can be viewed in the job log report using the OpCon Job Output Retrieval function.
+When a script job fails, if the JOBLOG parameter was set to "Y", then detailed information messages from the script driver program can be viewed in the job log report using the OpCon Job Output Retrieval function.

-A value of \"I\" indicates that the script driver should ignore the error and continue processing the next script step.
+A value of "I" indicates that the script driver should ignore the error and continue processing the next script step.
 The ON_ERROR registered command (if any) is still executed when a step command error is ignored, since this makes it possible to trigger some external